For Those Whos Nervous System Never Got The Memo That They’re Safe Now

 You might not even realize this is anxiety because you're still functioning - still showing up, still performing.

-It's exhausting because you're always on guard even when you're technically safe.
+This is hypervigilance.
+And it's exhausting, because you're on guard even when you're technically safe.

 This often develops in relational environments where you had to stay alert to survive - emotionally unpredictable caregivers, conflict-heavy homes, or relationships where you never quite knew where you stood.